Siddharthablog/Re-sume/README.md

 **Project:** Xylem Cloud, Visenti
 - Working on end-to-end lifecycle of IoT solution documentation, which inclues IoT Cloud, IoT Applications, IoT Gateways.
+- Interacting with geographically distributed SME’s to update the Xylem Cloud user guide.
+- Working with Translation team for UI strings translation.
+- Working with developers in source code to generate well written swagger documentation.
 - Working in two week agile environment.
 - Providing demo to skateholders after each sprint completion.
-- Interacting with geographically distributed SME’s to update the Xylem Cloud user guide.
-- Providing guidance to junior writers.
-- Translation team
-- Working with developers in source code to generate well written swagger documentation.
-- Working in Agile Mode.
+- Reviewing peer documentation to ensure the document quality and technical accuracy.
+- Conducting knowledge transfer sessions and mentor new joiners and interns.
 - Range of documentation deliverables includes: API documentation, Developer Guide, Integration Guide, Release Notes, Installation and Implementation Guide, Technical Specification document.